Skin Problems in Horses

 - How is your horse’s diet?
 Creating a proper and balanced diet for your horse is perhaps the most confusing thing ever.
 It can change seasonally, with new cuts of hay, new barn locations, and any health issues that pop up or disappear.

 - Are you a horse owner who grooms judiciously or cuts corners a little too often?
-I’ll be the first to admit – I’m only doing vitals and knocking off the top layer sometimes.
-But I’m going full tilt regularly.
+In many cases, more is definitely better here.

 - How do you feel about detergents and shampoos?
 The key to a shiny horse is sebum!
 Over-shampooing strips all of that sebum away.
 The healthy anti-microbial oil is gone, his hair is brittle, stains get glued in, and the shine has vaporized.
 This may contribute to skin issues!